 Knee & Joint Unit

-Knee & Joint Treatments:
+Knee & Joint Treatments Dubai:

 Stem Cells from Autologous fat graft (fat from your own body) for the treatment of knee osteoarthritis.
 It’s a simple injection of autologous fat graft to improve chronic osteoarthritis.
 The treatment involves using the self-lubricating effect of their own abdominal/belly fat (autologous fat) inside the joint to improve joint function and reduce the pain and stiffness they experience.
 It is performed as day care procedure under local anesthesia and sedation.
 The fat is obtained and prepared, then injected inside the joint of the knee.